ItsMePaulo/tutoring/COS110/notes/constructors.md

     }
 ```

-And if we implement the constructor function int the `.cpp` file:
+And if we implement the constructor function in the `.cpp` file, it would look something
+like this:

 ```c++
     Person::Person (string fName, string sName, int ag, string mail) {